tallinnrunningtours/tallinnrunningtours.github.io/docs/routes/the-big-loop.md

 sidebar_position: 4
 ---

-# Round the Island
+# The Big Loop

 Take the scenic route through multiple neighbourhoods in Tallinn.
 From the streets of Kalamaja to the beach of Stroomi and Paljasaare peninsula.

-There are 2 options wthin Round the Island.
+There are 2 options wthin The Big Loop.
 The 1st option features a 17km route, while the 2nd a 18km route.
 Both start and finish at [Viru Gate](https://maps.app.goo.gl/N3jNP5vX5Eu6wLve6).

+## Route Map

 <center>
 <div class='embed-container maps'>